diegoMorales31/diegoMorales31/README.md

 ### 📝 Report

-Detailed report generation screen with full information from available records.

 <img width="1022" height="903" alt="InformacionPrincipal" src="https://github.com/user-attachments/assets/6ba4e9f4-be94-41c6-a1a8-08740d7ce3b6" />
+Detailed report generation screen with full information from available records.<br>

-The user selects the establishment being serviced; the database fetches related information (address and manager) and populates the fields.
+The technician selects the establishment being serviced; the database fetches related information (address and manager) and populates the fields.
 The system recognizes the technician and automatically inserts their name.

 <img width="1014" height="1374" alt="ProductosUtilizados" src="https://github.com/user-attachments/assets/5de825b5-3716-4461-bfba-c2c7785c74cd" />

-The user selects the product used, and related data is auto-filled.
+The technician selects the product used, and related data is auto-filled.
 The technician chooses the pest category, application method, and usage.
 Zones where the product was applied are marked.
 Multiple products can be added as needed.

 <img width="1013" height="2404" alt="Trampas" src="https://github.com/user-attachments/assets/aaf2639b-2057-4dbe-850d-118be318f2f9" />